 A Meyer lemon tree is a hybrid variety from China that is a cross between a lemon and a mandarin.
-It produces smaller, smoother, sweeter fruit with a thinner skin.
+It produces smaller, smoother, sweeter fruit with a thinner skin and is a great variety for growing a lemon tree indoors or in pots.
 You can prune Meyer lemon trees in the same way as other varieties.

 Should I cut the thorns off a lemon tree?

 Many lemon varieties are bred not to have thorns, especially grafted varieties, so check to see whether the thorny branch is in fact a sucker.
 This will be growing from the rootstock below the graft.
 If so, remove it.

 If you have a thornier lemon tree variety, you can remove the odd inconveniently located thorn without risk of harming the plant.
 However, there is no benefit to removing all of them, and you may cause damage to the plant by doing so.

 You should not cut the top off a lemon tree and expect it to survive.
 If the plant requires a hard prune to renovate it, you should cut the branches by no more than half.